Neural Computation and Cognition

 Code and Data

-Soldado-Magraner, Mante*, and Sahani*, Inferring context-dependent computations through linear approximations of prefrontal cortex dynamics, bioRxiv, 2023 Link
+Soldado-Magraner, Mante*, and Sahani*, Inferring context-dependent computations through linear approximations of prefrontal cortex dynamics, Science Advances, 2024 Link

 Galgali, Sahani, and Mante, Residual dynamics resolves recurrent contributions to neural computation, Nature Neuroscience, 2023 Link